Print

 Instructions

-2. Heat the oil in a large pot and saute the vegetables until the onions start to soften.
+2. Heat the oil in a large pot and sauté the vegetables until the onions start to soften.
+Add the ginger and curry paste and sauté for another minute.

-5. Bring to a boil and simmer until the carrots and squash are soft (about 20 minutes).
+3. Pour in the broth and add the lentils.
+Bring to a boil and simmer until the carrots and squash are soft (about 20 minutes).

-8. Garnish with a spoonful of cultured coconut milk, a handful of toasted pumpkin seeds and cilantro.
+6. Garnish with a spoonful of cultured coconut milk, a handful of toasted pumpkin seeds and cilantro.

 Notes

 • Using cultured coconut milk adds a dose of probiotics to the meal.
-However, if you aren’t using cultured coconut milk, then simply stir a whole can of coconut milk into the soup.
+However, if you aren’t using cultured coconut milk, then simply stir a can of coconut milk into the soup.